OpenRoberta/robertalab-ev3dev/README.md

 ![Open Roberta Lab](/docs/RobertaLabDisconnected.png?raw=true "Open Roberta Lab").

-This offers to conenct to the public server as the first item, or to a custom server as a 2nd item.
+This offers to connect to the public server as the first item, or to a custom server as a 2nd item.
 The 2nd choice is mostly for developers or for using a local server.
 When clicking connect, the screen will show a pairing code: